cody-joe-gilbert/fuzzypanda/README.md

 1. A "left" Pandas DataFrame and a "right" Pandas DataFrame are input to `get_fuzzy_columns` with the column names used for comparison.
 2. Each right DataFrame is copied into a temporary corpus text file.
-3. Each entry in the corpus text file is preprocessed using either the default `fuzzypanda.preprocess.PreProcessor` or a user-supplied object containing a `preprocessor` method and copied to another preprocessed text file.
+3. Each entry in the corpus text file is preprocessed using either the default `fuzzypanda.preprocess.PreProcessor` or a user-supplied object containing a `preprocess` method and copied to another preprocessed text file.
 An in-memory index is created to translate processed strings to preprocessed strings.
 4. A symspellpy object is instantiated and the corpus file is used to create a lookup dictionary.
 5. Each record from the left DataFrame is preprocessed and queried from the dictionary using the `symspellpy.lookup` function to find the closest string in terms of edit distance, and the suggested string (or a substitute string if one isn't found) is placed in an intemediate list.
 6. When all records of the left DataFrame have been processed, a new column containing the results of the fuzzy lookup is added to the left DataFrame in a column labeled 'fuzzy_' + queried column name.